RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

   end t
 ```

-If this invocation is not caused by a condition occurring, see nnn, the state variables for the CONDITION built-in function are copied.
+If this invocation is not caused by a condition occurring, see <!--TODO-->nnn, the state variables for the CONDITION built-in function are copied.

 ```rexx <!--conditionlevel.rexx-->
 #Condition.#NewLevel = #Condition.#Level